kishore097/Lidar-Mapping-using-LeGO-LOAM-and-SC-LeGO-LOAM./README.md

 # Lidar-Mapping-using-LeGO-LOAM-and-SC-LeGO-LOAM

 This repository contains code for a lightweight and ground optimized lidar odometry and mapping (LeGO-LOAM) and Scan context LeGO-LOAM system.
-The system takes in point cloud  from a Velodyne VLP-16 Lidar (palced horizontally) and optional IMU data as inputs.
+The system takes in point cloud  from a Velodyne VLP-16 Lidar (placed horizontally) and optional IMU data as inputs.
 It outputs 6D pose estimation in real-time.
 <!--
 [![Watch the video](/LeGO-LOAM/launch/demo32x.mp4)](